Single session therapy · North County San Diego

 Three ways to begin with us.

-C. Julieta Aguilera Rice, PhD, therapist at Coastal Therapy Group
+Portrait of C. Julieta Aguilera Rice, PhD, trilingual licensed psychologist at Coastal Therapy Group

 Who you'll see

-Held by psychologists trained to do this well.
+Held by a psychologist trained to do this well.

 Single Session Consultations require a particular skill set: helping someone open up the right amount in a finite window, working with what surfaces, and bringing the session to a thoughtful close with the person clearer than they came in.

-Dr. Julieta Aguilera Rice brought this model to Coastal Therapy Group, and additional psychologists on our team will offer it as the service grows.
+Dr. Julieta Aguilera Rice brought this model to Coastal Therapy Group and currently leads it.
+Additional psychologists on our team will offer it as the service grows.

 Dr. Aguilera Rice works with children, adolescents, and adults, with particular focus on anxiety, depression, trauma, grief, and ADHD.
 At Coastal Therapy Group she leads the Connected Parenting Group, co-leads the in-person Grief Group, and sees individual, couples, and family clients at our Carlsbad office.
 She speaks English, Spanish, and French.